Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 International transfer fees

-If you’re sending or receiving money across borders, it gets even more expensive.
+It gets even more expensive if you’re sending or receiving money across borders.
 There’s usually an additional percentage-based fee (up to 2%) in addition to the standard commercial transaction fee.

 Marked-up exchange rate

-If you thought those fees were bad enough, we’re not done yet.
-If you’re receiving money in a different currency, you’ll also have to contend with PayPal’s marked-up exchange rate, which can take a big chunk out of your income.
+If you thought those fees were enough, we’re not done yet.
+If you’re receiving money in a different currency, you’ll also contend with PayPal’s marked-up exchange rate, which can take a big chunk of your income.

 Limited seller protection